 Throughout the seasons the garden changes; as spring plants finish blooming the summer plants take their place, while in the fall the blooms of ornamental cabbage, zinnia, pot marigold and other fall plants often take their places.

-A winter storm covers the grounds with heavy snow and the trees with ice at the side of the Orillia Opera House.
+Quite a few years back, a winter storm covered the grounds with heavy snow and the trees with ice at the side of the Orillia Opera House.
 Here one can still see the snow falling, and the fairly heavy coating of ice on the tree.
-There were once two of these lovely trees - in this photo you can see the top has been cut off of the one due to disease, and since this photo the trees have been removed completely.
+There were once two of these lovely trees - in this photo you can see the top has been cut off of the one due to disease, and since this photo was taken the trees have been removed completely.

-Once housing the post office and customs offices, and later the old police department, it is now the local museum of art and history and has had much refurbishment over the last number of years (most recently to the tune of about 1.1 million dollars).
+Once housing the post office and customs offices, and later the old police department, it is now the local museum of art and history and has had much refurbishment over the last number of years.
 From the interior remodelling and refurbishment to the new roof and repair of the old clock in the tower, the building has gone from the "getting a little shabby" era to a wonderful reflection of the historical side of Orillia.

 The clock tower can be seen from numerous areas around town, and is instantly familiar to people who frequent the downtown area.

 For many years, the bus terminal sat at the four corners (Mississaga Street and Peter Street) of the downtown area, within steps of this building.
 In the last year the terminal was moved to West and Mississaga, and by most accounts this was not a good move - at least not for the people who use this service, and not for the businesses located at the new location.
-Still, city council stands by it's decision, whether we like it or not.
-At least there is always another chance to voice our disapproval in the city elections.
+Still, city council stands by it's decision.

-Old Firehall - the old firehall located on Peter Street near the corner of Coldwater Road.
+This is the Old Firehall, located on Peter Street near the corner of Coldwater Road.
 For some years it housed the legal firm of Bourne, Jenkins, Mulligan.
 Greg Mulligan (who owned the business) earned a seat on the judges bench (and in my opinion this was a well-deserved appointment - but then I may be biased as he was our lawyer for many years - and by the way, yes we miss him very much.) and a new firm has taken over.

 The new firm that has taken over the records and clients of Bourne, Jenkins, Mulligan is Lewis Downey Tornosky & Lassaline (and ain't that a mouthful) are located on Coldwater Street East.